Astronomy Essentials

 The farthest from the sun that Venus can ever appear on the sky’s dome is about 47.3 degrees.
 On the other hand, the least distance is around 45.4 degrees.

 Bottom line: Look for Venus before sunrise.
-It’ll reach greatest elongation – its greatest distance from the sunrise – on October 23, 2023.
+It’ll reach greatest elongation – its greatest distance from the sunrise – on June 1, 2025, (4 UTC on June 1).
 It’s blazingly bright!
-Can’t miss it!
+You can’t miss it!

 Posted